WHERE THE LIVING'S EASY

 Explore Brisbane's sophisticated city centre and the bohemian neighbourhood of Fortitude Valley before a day of adventure on Moreton Island.

 Begin your holiday in downtown Brisbane, a mix of gracious old buildings, sleek skyscrapers and grassy parks.
 Browse the heritage arcades and 700-plus stores on Queen Street Mall, the city's shopping hub.
 Around the corner lies the elegant former Treasury Building, now home to a casino, hotel, bars and restaurants.
 Join a free guided tour of Brisbane City Hall, then get a bird's-eye view of the city on a tour up the City Hall clock tower.
-From here it’s a 10-minute walk to North Quay wharf, where you can hop on the free five-minute ferry to South Bank.
+From here it’s a 10-minute walk to North Quay Wharf, where you can hop on the free five-minute ferry to South Bank.
 The CityHopper service offers free ferries that run every 30 minutes between 6 am and midnight.
 Once you’ve arrived at South Bank, sit down for lunch at Otto Brisbane, and enjoy its Northern Italy-inspired menu with unbeatable riverside views.

 Within the South Bank Parklands you'll find Streets Beach, Australia's only inner city man-made beach.
 Take a dip in the sparkling lagoon waters or just relax on powder white sand.
 Alternatively, submerge yourself in culture at major institutions including Queensland Performing Arts Centre (QPAC) and Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
 Stay on after dusk for a ferris wheel ride on the Wheel of Brisbane overlooking the city's glittering sprawl.
 Or, as the sun sets, embark on the Story Bridge Adventure Climb, one of only three bridge climbs in the world.
 You'll find a unique - and exhilarating - new view of the city and the surrounding Glass House Mountains, Moreton Bay and Scenic Rim Mountains.
 Afterwards, enjoy seasonal produce and fresh seafood at Customs House.
-For something more casual, take a seat at Trocadero Long Bar at the Fox Hotel, or cocktails upstairs at Dandy’s Rooftop.

 The bustling neighbourhood of Fortitude Valley is loved for its alfresco cafés, one-off boutiques and vibrant live music scene.
 From the city centre, the Valley is a 25-minute walk along Ann Street, or you can hop on the two-minute train ride from Central Station.
 For breakfast, try French toast with caramelised orange and vanilla mascarpone at King Arthur Café, then browse more than 130 speciality stores along the tree-lined James Street.
 Here you'll find high-end Australian designers such as Scanlan & Theodore, Zimmermann and Lee Mathews.
 On Saturdays, don't miss the Valley Markets, where up-and-coming local designers showcase their wares.
 Expect a mix of fashion, art, accessories and vintage.